Renting in Rotterdam

 Rental prices: EUR 1,200 – 2,200+ per month for apartments

-Character: Modern, vibrant, architecturally unique
+Character: Modern, fast-paced, architecturally bold

 Renting in Kralingen

-Neighborhoods: Kralingen-West, Kralingen-Oost, Struisenburg
+Neighbourhoods: Kralingen-West, Kralingen-Oost, Struisenburg

 Suitable for: Families, expats, academics, young professionals